-Storm relative velocity is base velocity with the average storm motion subtracted out.
+Super-res storm relative velocity is super-res velocity with the average storm motion subtracted out.
 When storms are moving quickly, this makes it easier to spot green/red velocity couplets that are indicative of rotation and which might be masked out by the motion of the storm.
-As with base velocity, green is motion towards the radar and red indicates motion away.
+As with super-res velocity, green is motion towards the radar and red indicates motion away from the radar.

-You can learn more about storm relative velocity on this National Weather Service page.
+You can learn more about storm relative velocity on this expanded info article or on this National Weather Service page.

 Super-Res Spectrum Width

 Within any volume that is sampled by a radar, there can be a wide range of motions being observed.
 Spectrum width is a measure of that variation.
 Higher values of spectrum width correlate to a wider range of velocities being observed (turbulent flow; e.g. mesovortices); lower values indicate a narrower range (smooth flow; e.g. straight line winds).
 With proper interpretation, spectrum width can provide an indication of turbulence, which can be helpful in identifying conditions associated with severe thunderstorm activity.